-To simulate the verification semantics of the failing method, we replace each statement whose verification semantics differs from the concrete semantics by a program stub that alters the state as prescribed by the counterexample.
-For this purpose and to set up the initial state of the method execution, we extract information from the counterexample and construct the corresponding program state.
-In this section, we describe the construction of mock types that replace the original types in the program with versions that enable flexible initialization, of program stubs that construct the state given by the counterexample, and of the entry point to the failing method, the driver.
+To simulate the verification semantics of the failing method, we replace each statement whose verification semantics differs from the execution semantics by a program stub that alters the state as prescribed by the counterexample.
+Both for this purpose and to set up the initial state of the method execution, we extract information from the counterexample and construct the corresponding state.